IBM/charts/repo/ibm-helm/ibm-connect-direct.md

 ## Introduction

 IBM® Connect:Direct® for UNIX links technologies and moves all types of information between networked systems and computers.
 It manages high-performance transfers by providing such features as automation, reliability, efficient use of resources, application integration, and ease of use.
 Connect:Direct (C:D) for UNIX offers choices in communications protocols, hardware platforms, and operating systems.
 It provides the flexibility to move information among mainframe systems, midrange systems, desktop systems, LAN-based workstations and cloud based storage providers (Amazon S3 Object Store for current release).
-To find out more, see the Knowledge Center for [IBM Connect:Direct](https://www.ibm.com/support/knowledgecenter/SS4PJT_6.3.0/cd_unix_63_welcome.html).
+To find out more, see the Knowledge Center for [IBM Connect:Direct for UNIX](https://www.ibm.com/docs/en/connect-direct/6.3.0?topic=sterling-connectdirect-unix-v63).

 ## Chart Details